Monday, December 26, 2022

 Set designers work with production designers, art directors, and prop masters to select anything that goes onto the set such as curtains, paint colors, decor, and lighting.
 You can get a good sense of Edwin's vision just by watching a few of his films.
 He is definitely my favorite set decorator.

-Laddies Who Meet 1941
+Ladies Who Meet 1941

 Thrill of a Romance 1945

 There isn't loads of information about the (mainly) men who did this line of work back in the day.
-It's a shame since the outcome of a set decorator can make or break a scene.
+It's a shame, since the outcome of a set decorator can make or break a scene.
 Imagine Wizard of Oz's Munchkinland without that swirly golden yellow path and raffia topped houses.
 This master of a film was one of 46 films Edwin worked on just that year!
 The Shop Around the Corner wouldn't have its ruffled curtain windows and Christmas decor, nor would Donald O'Connor be able to make us laugh in Singin' In the Rain without that infamous bottom fringed green couch.

 The Long, Long Trailer 1953

 Edwin Booth Willis was born on January 28, 1893 in Illinois.
-He worked mainly for M-G-M throughout his career.
+He worked mainly for MGM throughout his career.
 He was married and divorced and had one child.
 He was nominated for 32 Academy Awards, and won eight, most notably for art direction on films like Gaslight, The Yearling, Little Women, and The Bad and the Beautiful.
 His older sister Verna was a film editor during the silent era.
 He died of cancer in

 Hollywood in 1963.